elifesciences/elife-bot/docs/components.md

 user@host:/elife-bot$ python starter/starter_Ping.py -e live
 ```

-Or, to start a PublishArticle workflow execution on the dev environment (the default) for the article http://dx.doi.org/10.7554/eLife.00778:
+Or, to start a PublishArticle workflow execution on the dev environment (the default) for the article dx.doi.org/10.7554/eLife.00778:

 ```
 user@host:/elife-bot$ python starter/starter_PublishArticle.py -d 00778
 ```

-View the particular starter for command-line options of each.
+Check code of the particular starter for command-line options of each.

 ### Cron

-As mentioned in ``installation.md`` notes, the ``cron.py`` is the command-line app to create as a cron task to run every 5 minutes.
-There are no messy cron jobs, just one!
+As mentioned in ``installation.md``, ``cron.py`` is the command-line cron task to run every 5 minutes.
+There are no messy cron jobs, just this one!
 The code in ``cron.py`` is what determines what workflow executions it should start and when.
 It will consult the SWF workflow history and use the current time (on the machine where it is running), do some time computations, and start workflows or load other cron files as a result.

 In the ``starter`` folder there are also some files with a name starting with ``cron_``.
 These are loaded by ``cron.py`` on a schedule.
 For example, ``cron_NewS3XML`` is loaded and executed once per hour by ``cron.py`` on the schedule it is provided.
 The job of ``cron_NewS3XML`` is to determine whether there are actually new XML files in the S3 bucket since it was last run, and if so, it will start multiple workflow executions.